Research Partners: Expecting Justice and the University of California, San Francisco

 Funding by: Society for Family Planning Research Fund

-Using mixed methods and a patient-centered approach, this project will describe LARC users’ experiences and perceptions regarding device removal; elucidate facility-, payor-, and provider-related factors that facilitate or hinder a desired LARC removal; and identify LARC removal preferences.
-The study employs the transtheoretical model stages of behavior change to highlight dynamic decision-making processes and identify salient barriers and facilitators at various stages of the LARC removal process.
-Survey and qualitative interviews will be conducted in four states with a purposive sample of current and former LARC users (ages 15-44) who are in distinct stages of behavior change with regard to LARC removal.
+Using mixed methods and a patient-centered approach, this project described LARC users’ experiences and perceptions regarding device removal; elucidate facility-, payor-, and provider-related factors that facilitate or hinder a desired LARC removal; and identified LARC removal preferences.
+The study employed the transtheoretical model stages of behavior change to highlight dynamic decision-making processes and identify salient barriers and facilitators at various stages of the LARC removal process.
+Survey and qualitative interviews were conducted in four states with a purposive sample of current and former LARC users (ages 15-44) who were in distinct stages of behavior change with regard to LARC removal.

 Harnessing the Potential of Pharmacists as Family Planning Providers in Rural California

 Collaborators: Sally Rafie, PharmD, UCSD; Erin Garner-Ford, MA, ACT for Women & Girls